monde/mms2r/README.txt

 multipart email and the carriers often inject branding into these messages.

-If MMS2R is not aware of a particular carrier no extra processing is done to the MMS other than decoding and consolodating its media.
+If MMS2R is not aware of a particular carrier no extra processing is done to the MMS other than decoding and consolidating its media.

 Contact the author to add additional carriers to be processed by the library.